 Insects&Wine is a not-for-profit, collaborative venture.
 Our sole aim is to enhance everyone’s enjoyment of insects and wine!
 Here’s a bit about our current team:

-Charlotte has been working on insects as food since 2008, when her supervisor and mentor advised her to follow the example of wild chimpanzees and try a weaver ant fresh from the tree.
+Charlotte the Elder has been working on insects as food since 2008, when her supervisor and mentor advised her to follow the example of wild chimpanzees and try a weaver ant fresh from the tree.
 She has done fieldwork among people for whom insects are a traditional food in DR Congo, Japan, Zimbabwe, Mexico and Burkina Faso.
 For more about her academic work, check out her website and blog.
 Her favourite edible insects are hornets and her favourite wine is Austrian orange wine, but she’s not yet been fortunate enough to try the two together.

 If you’ve got any questions, or something you’d like to contribute, please get in touch!